alexmo16/Heylo-Backend/README.md

 # Heylo

 Heylo is a mobile secure chat application, and this is the backend.
+(STILL IN DEVELOPMENT)

 ## Installation